JoelV1234/abb-cli/README.md

-# ABB-CLI — AudioBook Bay Search Tool
+# ABB-CLI — AudioBook Bay CLI Search Tool

 A command-line tool to search for audiobooks on AudioBook Bay.
 Browse results in a paginated table, view book details, and grab magnet links.